 Hold the pose for as long as it feels comfortable.
 Breath normally.

 Release the pose

 To come out of the pose, slowly bend your knees.
-Lower your legs carefully to the ground while maintaining the balance.
-Stay in kneeling position for a while and then lift the head to return back to the starting position.
+Lower your legs carefully to the ground while maintaining your balance.
+Stay in a kneeling position for a while and then lift the head to return back to the starting position.
 Relax the body.